SuyashShetty16/NLP-Sentence-Segmentation-using-ML-Classifiers/README.md

 # NLP-identification-of-Male-Female-names-using-Machine-Learning-Classifiers

-Write a code in Python to achieve the following tasks:
+Write a code to achieve the following tasks:

 1. Determining if a word is a end-of-sentence or not using (either of these techniques):
 a.
 Decision Trees,